samsonmaconi/TreezServ/README.md

 ## NOTE
 I made a compromise on the choice of **datastore**.
 I chose to use **sails-disk** (more ideal for Development env not Production) to allow easier evaluation setup as no extra DB setup is nessary.
-However, the datastore of your choice can be used by simply specifying the adapter and url of your database withing the <code>service/config/datastore.js</code> file by replacing the following block of code with your appropriate datastore parameters.
+However, the datastore of your choice can be used by simply specifying the adapter and url of your database within the <code>service/config/datastore.js</code> file by replacing the following block of code with your appropriate datastore parameters.
 ```javascript
     // adapter: 'sails-mysql',
     // url: 'mysql://user:password@host:port/database',
 ```

-The application could also benefit from detailed logging of all requests and responses to aid debugging process.
+The sercice could also benefit from detailed logging of all requests and responses to aid debugging process.